mlswg/mls-protocol/draft-ietf-mls-protocol.md

-In order to allow the same Welcome message to be sent to all new members, information describing the group is encrypted with a symmetric key and nonce randomly chosen by the sender.
-This key and nonce are then encrypted to each new member using HPKE.
+In order to allow the same Welcome message to be sent to all new members, information describing the group is encrypted with a symmetric key and nonce derived from the `joiner_secret` for the new epoch.
+The `joiner_secret` is then encrypted to each new member using HPKE.
 In the same encrypted package, the committer transmits the path secret for the lowest node contained in the direct paths of both the committer and the new member.
 This allows the new member to compute private keys for nodes in its direct path that are being reset by the corresponding Commit.

 If the sender of the Welcome message wants the receiving member to include a PSK in the derivation of the `epoch_secret`, they can populate the `psks` field indicating which